motifmarkets/motif-core/etc/motif-core.api.md

     export type RecordChangeEventHandler = (this: void, index: Integer, oldRecord: TradesDataItem.Record) => void;
 }

+// Warning: (ae-missing-release-tag) "LeftRightArithmeticScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class LeftRightArithmeticScanCriteriaNode extends DecimalScanCriteriaNode {
+    // (undocumented)
+    leftOperand: Decimal | DecimalScanCriteriaNode;
+    // (undocumented)
+    rightOperand: Decimal | DecimalScanCriteriaNode;
+}

+// Warning: (ae-missing-release-tag) "LeftRightOperandBooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class LeftRightOperandBooleanScanCriteriaNode extends BooleanScanCriteriaNode {
+    // (undocumented)
+    leftOperand: BooleanScanCriteriaNode;
+    // (undocumented)
+    rightOperand: BooleanScanCriteriaNode;
+}

+// Warning: (ae-missing-release-tag) "LessThanOrEqualScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LessThanOrEqualScanCriteriaNode extends LeftRightOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.LessThanOrEqual;
+}

+// Warning: (ae-missing-release-tag) "LessThanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LessThanScanCriteriaNode extends LeftRightOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.LessThan;
+}

 // @public (undocumented)
 export interface Line {
     // (undocumented)